ahstat/ahstat.github.io/_posts/2016-12-11-Langton-Voronoi.md

 Langton's ant runs on a square lattice.
 Initially, all cells are white and we identify one square as the "ant".
 At each step, the ant moves according to the following rules:

-* If the cell is white or blue, the ant: Turn to the right, color current cell in red, and move forward,
+* If the cell is white or blue: Turn to the right, color current cell in red, and move forward;

-* If the cell is red, the ant: Turn to the left, color current cell in blue, and move forward.
+* If the cell is red: Turn to the left, color current cell in blue, and move forward.

 That's all!
 Here is the evolution of the ant from an initial configuration to step one:

 <img src="../images/2016-12-11-Langton-Voronoi/with_ant/iter_0_0.png" alt="step 0 of the classic Langton's ant" width="24%"/>